shauryr/S2QA/README.md

 - [s2qa_nb.ipynb](s2qa_nb.ipynb) - main notebook
 - [utils.py](utils.py) - has all the necessary functions for search and GPT-3  prompting
-- [test_quries.ipynb](test_quries.ipynb) - Get better answers with langchain mapreduce but this is very expensive.
+- [s2qa_sources_langchain.ipynb](s2qa_sources_langchain.ipynb) - Get better answers with langchain mapreduce but this is very expensive.
 This returns the sources of the results as well.
 ----

 ## Examples